Home / Travel Around Morocco

-If you aim to self-drive to the Erg Chigaga dunes, we provide a local guide to join you in your vehicle at the end of the tar road (he will navigate you between Mhamid and Foum Zguid).
-You will need to rent a reliable 4×4 vehicle as there are approx. 5 hours of off-road driving.
+If you aim to self-drive to the Erg Chigaga dunes, we provide a local guide to join you in your vehicle at the end of the tar road (he will navigate you from Mhamid, and back, or on to Foum Zguid; prices will vary depending on whether you drive back to Mhamid, or leave the desert via Foum Zguid).
+You will need to rent a reliable 4×4 vehicle as there are approx. 5 hours (150km) of off-road driving between Mhamid and Foum Zguid.
 The models we advise you rent are Toyota Prado, Mitsubishi Pajero, or Jeep Wrangler.
 Anything smaller is not robust nor has the correct height clearance for the desert.

-Always check the conditions of the tyres before taking a car.
-Oftentimes, you will receive the car with an empty fuel tank, and return it empty.
+Always check the condition of the tyres before taking a car, including the spare.
+Invariably, you will receive the car with a near-empty fuel tank, and return it empty.